Utah files murder charges against Tyler Robinson

 Tyler Robinson, the man accused of fatally shooting conservative influencer Charlie Kirk, was charged with aggravated murder and other counts, in a case in which prosecutors are seeking the death penalty.

-Robinson used his grandfather's bolt-action rifle, according to the charging documents, which indicate Robinson wrapped the gun in a towel and placed it in a wooded area near the Utah campus.
+Investigators say surveillance footage showed Robinson walking with a peculiar gait they believe indicates Robinson had a rifle hidden in his pants.
+The weapon, a bolt-action rifle, is thought to have been a gift from his grandfather.
+Prosecutors say Robinson wrapped the gun in a towel and placed it in a wooded area after the shooting.

 Investigators interviewed Robinson's roommate, who was not identified by name.
 Authorities say the roommate was a male transitioning to female with whom Robinson had been romantically involved.